mmorgan00/ProjectBulldog/README.md

         - volk -> vulkan helper library
     - Vulkan, notably, is not listed here, as the Vulkan SDK/drivers must be installed in the system.
 This is hopefully something I will include already in any prebuilt binaries I produce
 2. orion directory
     - This contains the source code for the underlying engine.
-I chose the name Orion after the submarine USS Orion my grandpa was a CO of during his service in the navy, which was the focal poinnt of a report I did on him in middleschool.
-RIP Bopba.
+I chose the name Orion after the submarine USS Orion my grandpa was a CO of during his service in the Navy
-    - The center of this is an entry.hpp file, which for now, defines the following:
+    - The center of this is an entry.h file, which for now, defines the following:
     ```cpp
     extern void init();

     extern void run();

     ```
+    Program execution then follows:
     ```cpp
     int main(){
     ...